Awesome Home Assistant ¶

 - Mosquitto - Fast and reliable MQTT broker.

-- SSH Server - Allows logging in remotely to using SSH.
+- Terminal & SSH - Allows logging in remotely to using a web terminal or SSH client.

 - Samba - Access your configuration files using Windows network shares.